AndersDeath/diary2/000-current.md

 # 11 October - Wednesday - Yerevan - 377 day of immigration

 Fucking shit, I still feel bad.
 I hate it.
+However tasks are still with me and I have to do them